A tribute to our inspiration - Shevaune

 Shevaune’s story literally moved thousands of supportive Australians including businesses, government, and the community, resulting in the construction of the first ever Youngcare Apartments.
 Shevaune moved out of aged care and into her very own Youngcare Apartment, along with 15 other young people with high care needs.
 Finally, change had occurred – an example of what could be done – and Shevaune had a home that provided all the care and support she needed, enabling her to live the young life she so rightly deserved.

 Shevy will forever live on through Youngcare’s work to provide more choice in where young people live and the care they receive.
 She has been the most influential catalyst for real and lasting change on this issue.
 She was one incredible woman with a big heart, and a firm belief that every young person deserves to live a young life.

 The Youngcare team would like to express our deepest sympathy to Shevaune’s family and much loved friends.
 The loss of such a valuable and community minded person is unfathomable as she bettered the lives of many.

 Shevaune was pivotal in creating modern-day change in Australia’s social fabric; for creating big, bright sparks of hope in the homes of many families right across the nation; and proved that change is absolutely possible in this lifetime for young people in desperate need of real care accommodation options.

 That is Shevaune’s legacy to our country.

-- Keep the phone lines staffed so we can continue to talk with young people and their families in desperate need of information and support.
+- Keep the phone lines staffed to talk with young people and their families in desperate need of information and support

 - Continue to financially assist young people so they can remain living at home in the loving care of their family, with all the equipment and support that they need.